agentdatashuttle/.github/profile/README.md

 - You need real-time agent invocations based on external events
 - Your AI agent needs to stay current with system events
-- Proactive monitoring and response is crucial—true “autopilot” mode
+- Proactive monitoring and response is crucial - true “autopilot” mode

 ---